MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-qna.md

 You can also use these steps to access your own QnA Maker knowledge bases.

 > [!NOTE]
-> The QnA Maker documentation has instructions on how to [create the service](https://docs.microsoft.com/azure/cognitive-services/qnamaker/how-to/set-up-qnamaker-service-azure) in Azure and to [create, train, and publish your knowledge base](https://docs.microsoft.com/azure/cognitive-services/qnamaker/quickstarts/create-publish-knowledge-base).
+> The QnA Maker documentation has instructions on how to [create a service](https://docs.microsoft.com/azure/cognitive-services/qnamaker/how-to/set-up-qnamaker-service-azure) in Azure and to [create, train, and publish your knowledge base](https://docs.microsoft.com/azure/cognitive-services/qnamaker/quickstarts/create-publish-knowledge-base).

 ## Obtain values to connect your bot to the knowledge base